ChrstphrHll/npc_gen/students/Gormoth Shyrrik.md

 # Gormoth Shyrrik
 ---
 ### Description
-- Dwarf Paladin from Aldercrown Empire
+- Dwarf Paladin from Magmus Centerhold
 - 2nd year Exploration student in Jettenia
-- shoulder length wavy dirty blonde hair that's plain, Brown eyes, and Pale skin
+- long straight white hair that's plain, Brown eyes, and Pale skin
 - Is Lucky and Finicky, and has Spiritualism as their ideal

 ### Organizations